sloede/ci-setup-with-buildkite/README.md

    ```shell
    chmod +x $HOME/github-authentication/access_token.py
    ```
-7. Verify that the token generation works by executing `$HOME/github-authentication/access_token.py` as root.
+6. Verify that the token generation works by executing `$HOME/github-authentication/access_token.py`.
 The output should be something like this:
    ```shell
    ghs_jq4Iy0M08WJ0qHFJcvukHjCKrIGhfG0c6u4f